butterfill/love-logic/README.md

-An attempt to discover why creating software for learning and teaching first-order logic is impossible or suicidal or both.
+An attempt to discover why creating software for learning and teaching first-order logic is impossible.